CommunistMountain/BalanceModFork/README.md

 # BalanceModFork
 2 mods for the game FTL: Faster Than Light: "Bugfixes and QOL" and "Balance Changes".
 Continuation of Twinge's Balance and Bugfix Mod.

 The release has 2 separate mods.
 Use with [Slipstream Mod Manager](https://github.com/Vhati/Slipstream-Mod-Manager) or [FTL Mod Manager](https://github.com/afishhh/ftlman).
 Change the file extension from .zip to .ftl, or change the setting to consider .zip files as mods.

-They require the [Hyperspace mod](https://github.com/FTL-Hyperspace/FTL-Hyperspace) for many features, but it's technically optional.
+They require the [Hyperspace mod](https://github.com/FTL-Hyperspace/FTL-Hyperspace).
 Major credit goes to the HS team for making many bugfixes/QOL possible.

 If what you see in-game does not match the advertised description, please submit an issue, or contact me on Reddit (CommunistMountain) or Discord (communistmountain, formerly CommunistMountain#0463).

 Mod order:
 <ol>
-	<li>Hyperspace (technically optional)</li>
+	<li>Hyperspace</li>
 	<li>Bugfix and QOL</li>
 	<li>Balance Changes</li>
 	<li>Other mods</li>
 </ol>

-# Bugfixes and QOL (non-HS-dependent)

 ## Bugfixes (gameplay)
 <ol>
 	<li>Hull Missile: Now considered a missile weapon for events.</li>
 	<li>Anti-Ship Fire Drone: Now considered a combat drone for events.</li>
-	<li>AE Weapons: No longer show up in Hidden Crystal Worlds stores.</li>
+	<li>AE Weapons: No longer show up in Hidden Crystal Worlds stores.</li><li>hackingIonFix: Prevents ionisation from resetting Hacking cooldown.</li>
+	<li>crystalShardFix: Crystal Shards are now considered player projectiles instead of neutral.</li>
+	<li>defenseDroneFix: Defense drones no longer have a blind spot (doesn't work at the time of writing, hopefully it will be in the future)</li>
+	<li>cloakRenderFix: Cloaking while no crew is on board no longer hides rooms.</li>
+	<li>disableDefaultTutorial: HS breaks the tutorial.
+This replaces it with a custom tutorial (still incomplete at the time of writing though).</li>
+	<li>multipleOverCapacity: If you are over capacity on 2+ weapons/drones/augments, multiple Over Capacity boxes will contain all new items, allowing you to pick which ones to leave behind.
+If you are at a store, you also get the chance to sell what is in the Over Capacity boxes.</li>
 	<li>EVENTS:</li>
 	<ol>
 		<li>ALISON_DEFECTOR: Now unable to tell if the defector is lying or not about wanting to join you.</li>